henrythemes/jekyll-bootstrap-theme/RNAseqLabs/isoform-denovo.md

 an example **Trinity** handle strand specific RNA which reduces the complexity of the algorithm and produces better results.

+For this exercise we are using the stable 2014-07-17 version of Trinity.
+The minimal line to run that version of trinity is:

+	 Trinity --seqType fq --JM 100G --left reads_1.fq  --right reads_2.fq --CPU 6

+Remember to change the CPU count and memory to it fits with your allocated memory.
+To get all the available parameters that you can set type:

+	Trinity --help

 ##Mapping the new assemblies on to a reference genome